BACK

 1. Salem

-Salem, the state capital, is one of the fastest growing real estate markets in Oregon.
+Salem, the state capital, is one of the fastest growing real estate markets in Oregon in 2026.
 The city’s central location, within driving distance of both the coast and mountain see resorts, makes it an ideal location for long-term rental property investing.
-Properties spending just 33 days on the market, and rent prices are trending upward as well.
+Properties spend 65 days on average on the market, and rent prices are trending upward as well.

 1. Aurora

 This town, located in Marion County in Northwest Oregon, is another great option for real estate investing.
-The current median home sale price in Aurora is 721K, up almost 30% since this time last year.
-Aurora has seen substantial population growth over the past few decades and is expected to continue to attract new buyers interested in high value homes located in a more rural setting.
+The current median home sale price in Aurora is $645,000, stabilizing at the same number since this time last year.
+Aurora has seen substantial population growth over the past few decades and is expected to continue to attract new buyers interested in high value homes located in a more rural setting. in 2026.

 Economic Factors Impacting the Oregon Housing Market